abshkd/doc/content/en/docs/getting_started/agent_kubernetes.md

     kubectl create -f my-custom-configuration.yaml

-## Testing your Custom Configuration Locally
+## Testing Custom Configurations Locally

 Before deploying a custom Scalyr Agent image to your cluster, it's a good idea to test it locally to make sure there are no configuration errors or problems.